mattmakai/fullstackpython.com/content/pages/02-development-environments/02-vim.markdown

 * [VimAwesome](https://vimawesome.com/) is a directory of Vim plugins sourced from Vim.org, GitHub and user submissions.

+* [Command-T](https://github.com/wincent/command-t) is a Vim plugin for fast fuzzy searching files.

 ### Vim Plugin Managers
 If you use many Vim plugins together it is really handy to have a plugin